One Tree Hill (TV series): Romance

 The show's other prominent romantic pairing, Nathan and Haley, also garnered considerable fan and media attention along with Lucas and Peyton.
 James Lafferty, Nathan's portrayer, said, "Well Schwahn always says that he had that sort of as an 'ace in the hole' the entire time.
 As he was writing the pilot script, he was planning on doing that, he really didn't know how it would pan out or what would happen.
 But, the fans have responded so passionately towards it, and I'm not really sure why."
 However, Lafferty has said that there is a genuine relationship between Nathan and Haley: "It started as something sort of based on betrayal and deceit.
 It then kind of transgressed over into something based on actual true love.
 So, I think that it's a transition that the fans really bought into, and I think that people really enjoy to watch."
 Schwahn called the couple "gold" and said, "I love Nathan and Haley, and most of our audience does as well."
 He said that Nathan and Haley's fan base is strong because they have always been the most stable couple on the show, admitting that it confuses him when people ask when he is going to let them be happy.
 "They have a lot of obstacles come their way," said Schwahn, "but I see them growing – especially with the jump [the four years that elapse between seasons 4 and 5] ahead and aging them a little bit – I see them growing into some really great places, not only as individuals, but as a family."

 Reception

 Critical reception

-Cosmopolitan, Digital Spy and Entertainment Weekly listed the series as one of the greatest teen dramas of all time, while TheWrap named it one of the shows that can be watched at any age.
+Cosmopolitan, Digital Spy and Entertainment Weekly listed the series as one of the greatest teen dramas of all time, TheWrap named it one of the shows that can be watched at any age.